ericeya/readme-generator/README.md

 # Description
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)<br><br>
  This is a readme generator terminal program application.
+Made to simplify creating a readme file for your project.

 # Table of Contents